-Figure 13: Two different (rotated) views of the projection of $W^u(\mathbf{z}^0)$ into the $(\psi_1, \psi_2, \psi'1)$ space.
+Figure 13.
+Two different (rotated) views of the projection of $W^u(z^0)$ into the $(\psi_1, \psi_2, \psi'1)$ space.
 Conservation of energy is enforced by the projection procedure.
 Coloring is used to indicate the fourth coordinate $(\psi'2)$ ranging from -2.07 (blue) to 2.07 (red).
-The seeming self-intersection is a 3D-projection side effect.
-The thin black lines indicate the "cell".
+The seeming self-intersection is a side effect of the three-dimensional projection side effect.
+The thin black lines indicate the "cell."
 The thick black lines indicate sample homoclinic and heteroclinic trajectories.